shriyakak/Covid-19-Data-Analysis/README.md

 #### Steps to execute Task 2

 * After cloning the repository, run 'visualize_SIR.py' file from **src** folder.
+* Note: To use the population data for SIR modelling a new dataset file called population.csv is used.
+It is placed under data/processed/population.csv

 <p align='center'>
 <img src='images/Task2.png' title=' prediction of Covid-19 infection and recovery rate for individual country' style='max-width:600px'></img>